Elking-jpg/Proyecto_Buscaminas/README.md

 This is a group project developed for the **Data Science degree at the University of Buenos Aires (UBA)**.
 The goal was to build the functional logic of a Minesweeper engine from scratch in Python.

-## My Contributions (QA & Robustness Focus)
-While it was a collaborative effort, my main focus was ensuring the engine's reliability and stability.
-- **Test Suite**: Developed unit tests covering **97% of the codebase**.
-- **Algorithm Validation**: Verified the cell-expansion algorithm (BFS) and adjacent mine calculations across different board sizes.
-- **Data Persistence**: Implemented secure save/load functions with robust validation to ensure the system handles malformed data without crashing.
+Challenge:
+The project required developing a reliable and fault-tolerant core logic for a Minesweeper engine, ensuring that complex cell-expansion algorithms and data persistence mechanisms worked flawlessly without runtime crashes or regression bugs.

+Solution:
+Participated in updating the engine's codebase, debugging errors, and resolving logic flaws to stabilize the core system.
+In parallel, built a comprehensive validation architecture: designed a rigorous unit test suite to verify the BFS-based cell expansion across multiple board sizes and implemented a secure save/load system with external file validation to prevent corruption.

 ## Tech Stack
 - **Python 3.12+**